 Time-release fertilizing is an efficient option for homeowners, stretching months between applications.

 Granular also comes in fast-release, and applied in the same way as time-released but the nutrients are released faster and work better in cold weather.

 Fast release fertilizers usually cost less.
 However, watch out for grass burn… watering will be a key factor to good results.

 The name says it all – liquid fertilizer for lawns or plants usually comes in a concentrated liquid form.
 The application is normally done by attaching a hose and nozzle to a spray bottle.

 The concentrated fertilizer mixes with the water as it’s applied.
 Basically, if you can use a hose, you can apply liquid fertilizer with this easy method.

 Gone is lugging those back-breaking 50-pound bags and spreading granular around the yard.

 However, liquid water-soluble fertilizing is not long term.
 The nutrients are available immediately to the roots and leaves.
 With liquid fertilizer the results are immediate, applications need to be repeated more often than when applying granular.

 Liquid is more expensive to start with, and can be more costly.
 There are also some liquid organic lawn fertilizer options, check the local garden center to see what these organic fertilizers carry.

 Why is this fertilizer type called synthetic?
 Simply because it is manufactured chemically.
 Engineered lawn fertilizers make lawn grass green with their immediate release of nutrients by simply penetrating the soil quicker.

 The downside – the results don’t last very long, so applications of synthetic fertilizer need to be redone more often.
 Another minus – synthetics can burn your lawn if not applied in a proper manner.

-This type of fertilizer is made from once living organisms and their bi-products – fish emulsion for example.
+This type of fertilizer is made from once living organisms and their bi-products – liquid fish emulsion fertilizer for example.
 They are normally applied with a fertilizer spreader, rakes and even by hand.
 This organic totally natural fertilizer solution tends to break down slowly when releasing nitrogen.

 They can improve the texture and density of your lawn, especially when amended to soil or sand.
 One drawback to organics includes a strong foul smell with manures.